 How to Banish Stress and Build Resilience

 Ever wonder why different people respond to tough events in different ways?
 Why some people seem to be more resilient in the face of stress than others?
-More than 35 years of research point to one clear difference: the tendency to ruminate.

-The tendency to ruminate—to continue to churn over emotional upsets—is a key determinant of whether you become stressed or not.
+The tendency to ruminate — to continue to churn over emotional upsets — is a key determinant of whether you become stressed or not.